jolicode/JoliTypo/README.md

 - fast
 - fully open and usable in any project (MIT License)

-**This software is still in alpha, some Fixer are missing for a proper release.**
+**This software is still in alpha, some Fixer are missing for a proper release, and everything can change.**

 Installation
 ============